-- 1 To activate monitoring, perform one of the following actions: - At Home mode where the default zone and channel are being displayed, for to MON and press the Menu Select button directly below MON momentarily. - Take the control head off hook.
+- 1 To activate monitoring, perform one of the following actions: - At Home mode where the default zone and channel are being displayed, or to Mon and press the Menu Select button directly below Mon momentarily. - Take the control head off hook.

-The display shows MONITOR ON.
+The display shows Monitor On.
 You hear all channel traffic.

-Press the Menu Select button again to deactivate the monitoring.
-The display shows MONITOR OFF.
-MONITOR ON shown on the display indicates that the radio is monitoring.
+2 Press the Menu Select button again to deactivate the monitoring.

+The display shows Monitor off.

+Monitor on shown on the display indicates that the radio is monitoring.
 Pressing the Menu Select button again turns monitor off and you don't hear all channel traffic.
 If you try to transmit on a receive-only channel, you hear an invalid tone until you release the PTT button.